 2. Cognitive Behavioral Therapy (CBT)

-CBT helps people to change how they think about things they are afraid of.
+CBT helps people to change the way they think about things they are afraid of.
 In CBT, people learn to question negative thoughts and emotions to see if they are realistic and helpful.
 If they are not, then these thoughts must be corrected so that they don't develop into negative behavior patterns.

 3. Pharmacological treatment